 Nowadays, the Marshall Library’s website has online induction sessions for new students, teaching them about how to navigate both the collection and the online cataloguing system.
 But when they visit the library, now housed in a modern building on Sidgwick Avenue, most freshers will still ask a librarian for advice.
 And as they walk up the stairs with their books, the students will see two portraits watching over them: Alfred on one side, and Mary on the other.

-Mary Paley Marshall (1850-1944) was one of Cambridge’s earliest female students and the first to sit for the final year exams.
-She was the UK’s first woman lecturer in economics, and taught at Bristol, Oxford and Cambridge universities before dedicating herself, unacknowledged, to helping her husband Alfred Marshall to write his economics books.
-In 1927 she was awarded an honorary doctorate by Bristol University in recognition of the part she played in breaking down prejudice in women’s higher education.
+Mary Paley Marshall (1850-1944) was one of Cambridge’s earliest female students and the first to sit for the final year Tripos exams.
+She became Newnham College’s first resident lecturer in political economics, taught at Bristol and Oxford universities, and co-authored, with Alfred Marshall, The Economics of Industry (1879).
+After the couple moved back to Cambridge in 1885, Paley Marshall continued to teach at Newnham and Girton, and helped her husband to write his economics books.
+In 1927 she was awarded an honorary doctorate by Bristol University (pictured above) in recognition of the part she played in advancing women’s access to higher education.

-Sources: My thanks to C.L.
-Trowell, Marshall Librarian, and Anne Thomson, Newnham College Archivist, for their generous assistance.
+Sources: The photograph of Mary Paley Marshall receiving her honorary doctorate from Bristol (Marshall Library Archive: Marshall Papers Box 10: 10/4/28) is reproduced with permission of the Marshall Librarian, C.L.
+Trowell.
+My thanks to her, and to Anne Thomson, Newnham College Archivist, for their generous assistance.
+Any errors are my own.
 I consulted Mary Paley Marshall’s letters and documents at Newnham College, Cambridge and the Marshall papers at the Marshall Library; Mary Paley Marshall’s memoir, What I remember (CUP, 1947); the Newnham Letter, Jan 1928; and the ‘History of the Marshall Library’ at:

 http://www.marshall.econ.cam.ac.uk/library-guide/history (accessed 22/9/16).